Sunroom is a leasing only brokerage that helps property managers and investors get properties leased.

 [00:19:14] Ben: Cool.

 [00:20:23] Ben: Yeah.
 It’s usually the latter.
 Because it’s trying to make it simpler.
 Yeah.
 It’s usually just showing the one that they recommend.
 And at that point, we would’ve already done all of the vetting for that application.
 Even the manual steps of doing a verification of rental history, for example or a verification of employment.
-And we’ve actually seen just our application processing service.
-We’ve seen that to be so popular that we actually broke that out as something that a property manager could partner with us just on application processing, and that’s also cool because we have a lot of tech to catch fraudulent renters.
+We have a lot of tech to catch fraudulent renters.
 I’m sure you’ve probably heard about how fraud is on the rise especially with us entering recession.
 And I think it’s just more likely that renters are going to try to fake pay stubs.
-Even some go as far as trying to fake their identity in different ways to try to get approved for a home that really are beyond their means.
+Even some go as far as trying to fake their identity in different ways to try to get approved for a home that really is beyond their means.
 And so we’ve really, we’ve invested a lot into our application processing system.
 Doing things like being able to get their pay stubs directly from their payroll provider instead of having a way for them to upload their pay stubs, which could be photoshopped or something like that.

 [00:23:12] Ben: Yeah, so at this point I’m sure most property managers have heard of pet screening.com.
 I think they’re a great company.
 And so we actually integrate their data into our system.
 So if you’re already signed up for pet screening.com.
 You can provide the pet screening.com login, and then we’re able to pull that information into the application packet.
 So it’s something that the owner and the property manager can consider as a part of the overall application.
 And, obviously pet screening.com does a really good job verifying things like our emotional support animal documentation.
 Is that legit?
 There’s fraud around ESA documents.
 And that’s just one of the pieces that they do.
 But yeah, that’s something that we recommend whenever anyone is accepting pets.